President, St. Louis Children’s Hospital

 Lollo serves on the board of directors for BJC Home Care Services.

 Lollo is from Stony Brook on New York’s Long Island.
 She decided to pursue a career in hospital administration after shadowing the CEO of a teaching hospital in Philadelphia during college.
-She resides in Illinois with her husband and two boys.
+She resides in Illinois with her husband and three boys.